 How do I choose a Research Topic?

-Set up an appointment to talk with your supervisor about potential projects.
-Faculty members will help you start narrowing down potential projects for your honours thesis.
+4. Set up an appointment to talk with your supervisor about potential projects.
+Faculty members will help you start narrowing down potential projects for your Honours thesis.

 How do I find a Supervisor?

-Email the professor to ask if there is a position available within his/her lab to conduct your honours thesis project along side of the professor's on-going research.
+2. Email the professor to ask if there is a position available within their lab to conduct your Honours thesis project alongside of the professor's on-going research.
+For a template of how to reach out to a potential supervisor please see the SSSC research email template.

-Set up an appointment with a professor at his/her availability to discuss possible topics for your research.
+3. Set up an appointment with a professor at their availability to discuss possible topics for your research.

 Tip: Read one or two of professors most current published papers prior to the actual meeting.
 This will give you a better idea about possible research topics in the professor's field.